36 Carry-On Essentials for Every Trip: What to Pack in a Carry-On

 Packing an extra pair of warm socks is always a good idea, but if your flight is longer than four hours, do your legs a favor and opt for compression socks instead.
 Sitting for long stretches at a time can lead to blood pooling in the legs and feet.

-This typically causes swelling and fatigue, but in some cases, it can also result in blood clots and the development of DVT (deep vein thrombosis).
+This typically causes fatigue and swelling (a common travel side effect), but in some cases, it can also result in blood clots and the development of DVT (deep vein thrombosis).

 Graduated compression socks actively boost circulation to help keep your veins (and legs) healthy.
 Word to the wise: they aren't as easy to get on as regular socks, so you might want to do this before you board.